 Golden Retrievers Have One Of The Highest Rates Of Cancer

-Cancer is a huge concern among all dog owners because it is the leading cause of death among dogs over the age of 2.
-Nearly half of all dogs will be diagnosed with some form of cancer over the age of 10.
+Nearly half of all dogs will be diagnosed with some form of cancer over the age of ten.

 For those of us who are not medical professionals, let’s give a brief overview of what these cancers are in plain English: